nespino/moviemaster-web/README.md

 # Setup
 - Clone moviemaster-web
 - cd moviemaster-web
+- cp .env.dist .env (Any environment specific configuration should be here)
 - docker-compose up -d (Should auto-build and get the web server up)

 # Run locally